karlinexcode/alx-low_level_programming/0x0D-preprocessor/README.md

 Project done during **Full Stack Software Engineering studies** at **ALX SWE School**.
 It aims to learn about how to include guard in the header files and macros in **C language**.

 ## Technologies
-* C files are compiled using `gcc 4.8.4`
+* C files are compiled using `gcc 9.4.0`
-* C files are written according to the C90 standard
-* Tested on Ubuntu 14.04 LTS
+* Tested on Ubuntu 20.04 LTS

 ## Files
 All of the following files are programs written in C: